wil-gerard/bert-bot/README.md

 ## Features

-- Question and answer NLP
+- Question and answer using AI

 ## Built With